 In any case, if someone told me this was a great dating site in the early 2000s I’d believe them.
 In this decade, though, not so much.

-For starters, let’s compare it against Adult Friend Finder.
+For starters, let’s compare it against AFF.
 They’re arguably the biggest name in hookup sites which makes them a perfect point of comparison.

 Our team rates each site objectively based on many hours of independent research, the features each site offers, and how it compares with other sites.
 The ratings are the opinion of our editors and their extensive experience.